Preparing to give birth and wondering whether you are actually ready for when you go into labour?

 It’s something that made me squirm when I thought about it, but if you do tear naturally or need to be cut, known as a episiotomy, to ease the baby into the world, don’t worry.

 If you are given an episiotomy, you may be given some local anaesthetic to help with the discomfort.
 Tears could be minor or severe.
-There are some steps you can take to reduce the risk of tearing, you can read about some of them here.
+There are some steps you can take to reduce the risk of tearing.

 Rest assured that if you do need stitches, they will heal in two to three weeks and it’s a small price to pay for the arrival of your baby.